Podcasts and Capital

 Investors are now looking to podcasting to provide them with YouTube-level returns.
 (For example, Sequoia earned a 57x return on its $9 million investment in YouTube).

-However, I'm highly skeptical that podcasting is ever going to provide that kind of ROI.
-As I've shown above, podcasting's adoption curve is different than video, social, or blogging platforms.
+I'm highly skeptical that podcasting will ever provide that kind of ROI.
+As I've shown above, the adoption curve of audio podcasting differs from that of video, social, or blogging platforms.

-The amount of money being invested into podcasting is puzzling.
+The amount of money being invested in podcasting is puzzling.
 In the last 2 years, Spotify has spent $1 billion on podcast acquisitions.

 There's a disconnect here.